Monkestation/monke-wiki/guides/standard-operating-procedure.md

 title: SOP
 description: Standard Operating Procedure
 published: true
-date: 2023-10-08T19:05:10.328Z
+date: 2023-10-08T19:24:25.146Z
 tags: guides, sop, space law
 editor: markdown
 dateCreated: 2023-10-02T20:57:36.034Z
 ---

 # Standard Operating Procedure
-This page details the expectations of what all personnel aboard Monkestation is to do during a number of events that may occur over the course of a shift.
-Not all possible events that occur will be discussed but this will give you a level of "minimum expectations" so that all personnel can be on the same page when disrupting events occur.
+This page is a reference for those that do not know of the typical things that should be done during a normal shift.
+It's intended to give ideas but not an explicit requirement.

 # Alert Levels
 ## <font color="green">Code Green - All Clear</font>